5 Tips to Make the Workplace Menopause-Friendly

 In menopause, women face many symptoms that often hamper their daily living.
 Some of the most significant ones are hot flashes and night sweats.
 It would help if the organizations made adequate arrangements in their workspace to make things easier and more comfortable for women on the brink of menopause or already in their menopause.

-• Keep additional fans near the workstation of the employees, especially females.
+- Keep additional fans near the employees’ workstations, especially females.
 If anyone has had an episode of hot flashes, then sitting close to the fan will provide relief.

-• Also, offices could arrange a well-being room where the women could spend some time alone, if needed, to gather themselves after an episode of hot flashes or face any other discomfort.
+- Also, offices could arrange a well-being room where the women could spend some time alone, if needed, to gather themselves after an episode of hot flashes or face any other discomfort.
+There was one in our office where I would often go when things got overwhelming.
+How can I miss out on the stress balls in the well-being room?
+Squeezing the balls time and again during moments of anxiety relieved me immensely.

-• If the employees have to wear uniforms, ensure it is loose-fitting with breathable and natural fabrics.
+- If the employees have to wear uniforms, ensure it is loose-fitting with breathable and natural fabrics.
 Tight-fitting clothing made of artificial fibers can worsen hot flashes.
+My sister’s workplace altered the uniform code from trousers to a maxi gown for women in their 40s.
+My sister benefitted greatly since she was frequently troubled with hot flashes.
+The body-fitting trousers would add to her discomfort.

 3. Encourage Open and Free Communication